-As part of the frame for the Subiaco Town Centre, the North Subiaco area is a place which will undergo significant transformation over the coming years as a result of continued pressure for redevelopment, including the relocation of the Princess Margaret Hospital, the redevelopment of Subiaco oval and its surrounds, and a new inner city high school.
+As part of the frame for the Subiaco Town Centre, the North Subiaco area is a place which will undergo significant transformation over the coming years as a result of continued pressure for redevelopment, the relocation of the Princess Margaret Hospital and the partial redundancy of facilities at Subiaco Oval once the AFL relocate to the new Perth Stadium in Burswood.
 The Structure Plan identifies zoning, land use and development considerations for each of the identified precincts, being:

-- The Urban Corridor, which is focused on land adjoining the north and south of Hay Street; - The Urban Frame, which is focused on land adjoining the Urban Corridor precinct; - The North Subiaco Local Centre, which is focused on the intersection of Coghlan Road and Hay Street; and - The Residential precinct, which is focused on land between Roberts Road and York Street.
+- The Urban Corridor, which is focused on land adjoining the north and south of Hay Street; - The Urban Frame, which is focused on land adjoining the Urban Corridor precinct; - The North Subiaco Local Centre, which is focused on the intersection of Coghlan Road and Hay Street; - The Subiaco Road West precinct, which is focused on land to the north of Subiaco Road and west of Hamilton Street; - The Residential precinct, which is focused on land to the north of Subiaco Road and east of Hamilton Street and between Roberts Road and York Street; and - The Future Development Precincts of Subiaco Oval and Princess Margaret Hospital.